erikweis/vacc/README.md

-# vacc-util: Overview
+# vacc: A python helper package running scripts on the VACC
  A package to faciliate running python scrips on the UVM's VACC..

  The package has two main modules, `rsync` and `submitter`.
 The former is meant to accelerate the process of transfering files to and from the vacc.
 The latter is for use on the vacc to submit vacc jobs from a python script.

 # Installation

-To install, run `pip install vacc-util`.
+To install, run `pip install vacc`.

  ## Rsync